solarsnake/coveralls-demo-ruby/README.md

 ![travis-ci-docs-getting-started-with-github-sample-travis-yml.png](../media/media/travis-ci-docs-getting-started-with-github-sample-travis-yml.png)

 ...with the exception that we're not using `jruby`.
-Instead, we're using "regular old ruby", or the MRI (or "Matz") version of Ruby.
-So our `.travis.yml` looks a little different from the example.
+Instead, we're using "regular old ruby", or the MRI (or "Matz") version of Ruby, so our `.travis.yml` looks a little different from the example.

 <details>
    <summary>* <em>What if my project's not in Ruby?</em></summary>

 ---

 <em>If your project is in a different language, no worries.
-Travis CI provides a large set of [language-specific guides for forming your `.travis.yml`](https://docs.travis-ci.com/user/language-specific/), [here](https://docs.travis-ci.com/user/language-specific/).
+Travis CI provides a set of [language-specific guides](https://docs.travis-ci.com/user/language-specific/) for forming your `.travis.yml`.
 For instance, here's the guide for [Javascript with Node](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/).</em>

 <em>For this project we're using Ruby, so go with the Ruby config for now.</em>